WinVector/replyr/README.md

 devtools::install_github("WinVector/replyr")
 ```

 \[Note: the CRAN version of replyr currently has a bug in `replyr_summary` that is now fixed in the Github version.
-We will update the CRAN version after we get some more tests in place.\]
+We will update the CRAN version after we get some more tests in place.
+Also `replyr::let` take one less pair of parenthesis as of version `0.2.0`.\]

 Introduction
 ------------